guilleferrioldev/guilleferrioldev/README.md

 ## I'm Guille Ferriol
 A software engineer who is fascinated by great challenges.
 I am motivated by projects that have a real impact, that are highly scalable and high-performing.

-I'm currently learning Threejs and GSAP to build my portfolio, and Flutter to build cross-platform applications.
+I'm currently learning Flutter to build cross-platform applications.

 ### 🛠️ Technical Skills
 <details>